Methods and Evaluation of Data Quality

 - Rhizosolenia setigera

-Harmful species of a known concern in BC coastal waters that were not encountered in the strait during this study included Chattonella cf. marina, Gymnodinium mikimotoi, and Pseudochattonella cf. verruculosa, although a few cells have been seen in subsequent years.
+Harmful species of a known concern in BC coastal waters that were not encountered in the strait during 2015-2018 included Chattonella cf. marina, Gymnodinium mikimotoi, and Pseudochattonella cf. verruculosa, although a few cells have been seen in subsequent years.

 Haigh, N., Whyte, J.N.C., Sherry, K.L., 2004.
 Biological and oceanographic data from the harmful algae monitoring program associated with salmon farm sites on the west coast of Canada in 2003.
 Can.
 Data Rep. Fish.
 Aquat.
 Sci.
 1158, 1–IV.